selecteth/HaishinKit.swift/SRTHaishinKit/Sources/Docs.docc/index.md

 # ``SRTHaishinKit``
 This module supports the SRT protocol.

-## Overview
+## 🔍 Overview
-This is a module that supports SRT protocol.
+SRTHaishinKit is SRT protocols stack in Swift.
 It internally uses a library that is built from [libsrt](https://github.com/Haivision/srt) and converted into an xcframework.

 ## 🎨 Features
 - Publish